MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - Engine/runtime hot reload tears down and recreates the renderer.
 Drop TLAS before its BLAS references, drain/retire submitted work safely, then recreate RT state from engine resources as the normal renderer initialization path does.
 - Shader reload must recreate RT pipeline/bind groups as needed.
 A path-traced accumulator must reset; the shadow MVP has no temporal history.
 - Device loss requires full renderer/AS recreation.
 Surface loss alone follows the existing surface recovery path and should not rebuild acceleration structures.
-- On the v30 lane, classify every `CurrentSurfaceTexture` outcome deliberately: render/present `Success`; render or discard `Suboptimal` and schedule reconfiguration; skip `Timeout`/`Occluded`; reconfigure on `Outdated`; recreate then configure the surface on `Lost`; and surface `Validation` as an actionable renderer error.
+- Classify every `CurrentSurfaceTexture` outcome deliberately: render/present `Success`; render or discard `Suboptimal` and schedule reconfiguration; skip `Timeout`/`Occluded`; reconfigure on `Outdated`; recreate then configure the surface on `Lost`; and surface `Validation` as an actionable renderer error.
 Present acquired frames through `Queue::present`.
 None of these surface outcomes dirties BLAS/TLAS unless device loss is reported separately.
 - Current `State::new` discards the `wgpu::Instance` after creating the surface and does not store the window target.
 Phase 0 must either retain the instance plus an owned/`Arc` window target so `Lost` can recreate the surface in place, or return a structured signal that makes the host recreate the full renderer.
 Merely configuring the lost surface is not a valid recovery path.

 ## 18. File-level change map